optimizely/android-sdk/CONTRIBUTING.md

 7. Open a pull request from `YOUR_NAME/branch_name` to `master`.
 8. A repository maintainer will review your pull request and, if all goes well, squash and merge it!

-All branches will be built and run against the entire test suite on Travis with every commit.
+All branches will be built and run against the entire test suite on Gtihub Actions with every commit.

 The `test-app` module is built against a real Optimizely project.
 Changing the project ID will cause tests to fail.
 The test app should be used as a reference.